rberger/blog-posts/posts/howto/clojure/amplify-studio-cljs-tutorial.md

 ## Update the scaffold Clojurescript code to support Amplify

+Here's where we actually get to the actually writing of some code to use the Amplify UI Components in an App.

 Edit `src/main/amplifystudio_cljs_tutorial/app/core.cljs` with the following changes

 ### Add the dependencies for the `require`